We share a few tips you can do immediately to help your newly remote agile team maintain their connection and productivity.

 Using Electronic Agile Boards

 Agile is big on promoting transparency.
-But, it’s not just for stakeholders.
+But, it’s not only for stakeholders.
 Transparency starts within the team and its team members.
 For teams used to working with big, physical boards and note cards, this change can be a radical shift.

-Some suggested views include:
+Some views we suggest include: